20LitersAdmin/liters_tracker/docs/chip_notes.md

 - Plan form
 -- geography: contracts/{:id}/plans
 -- technology: technologies/{:id}/plans

-1. Geography views:
-- Add Plan button does nothing
-- Add Report button does nothing
--- Reports can only be added from `_technology` partials, date is gracefully added if not included -- Check each level of geography

 1. User permissions
 - `(current_user.can_manage_contracts? || current_user.admin?)` in views should be simplified to `current_user.contract_manager?`